 Foreign exchange (or currency) risk is the risk that the value of a portfolio will fall as a result of changes in foreign exchange rates.
 The major sources of this type of market risk are imperfect correlations in the movements of currency prices, fluctuations in interest rates and exchange rate volatility in general.
 The Bank is subject to currency risk on financial assets and liabilities that are denominated in currencies other than the Lebanese Lira.
-Most of these financial assets and liabilities are in US Dollars and Euros.
+Most of these financial assets and liabilities are in US Dollars, Euros and Jordanian Dinar.
+The Bank has also exposure to foreign currency risk through its foreign operations that have a functional currency other than the Lebanese Lira.